-I live close to the Usk, Wye and Monnow and it’s to these rivers and their tributaries that I obviously gravitate.
-The rod I reach for most is an Orvis Helios 2, a 9ft 4wt.
+For my regular rivers of the Usk and Wye catchment, the rod I reach for most is an Orvis Helios 2, a 9ft 4wt.
 It seems to do everything well and I’ll happily use it for dry fly and nymph.
-I’ve a shorter 3wt Orvis Recon that accompanies me a lot on the Monnow, not for any clever reason, it just seems right for the beats I fish there.
-(A quick call out to the Monnow Rivers Association which puts in a lot of work to improve the catchment habitat).
+I’ve a shorter 3wt Orvis Recon that I often use on the Monnow catchment, it’s a little easier for some of the beats there.
+A quick call out to the Monnow Rivers Association which puts in a lot of work to improve the catchment habitat.

 My final river rod is a lovely little 7ft Streamflex XF2 that is perfect for small brooks and streams.
 It loads well close in but has the backbone for the odd surprise.